siddacious/i2c_transactions_hla/README.md

 A simple HLA for Saleae Logic 2.0 that packages raw I2C analyzer frames into read/write transactions between a master and a slave that uses address-based registers

 ## Status

+**Only tested with repeated starts**

 The code that packages the I2C frames into transactions is currently tangled with register name mapping code.
 I'm hoping to extract into a higher-level HLA if possible, bbut for now my plans are:

-* Move all register naming code back into `process_transaction`
 * Test support for arbitrary register maps
-* Add toggleable debug prints
-* Add option for multi-byte read/write address auto-increment
+* Add higher-level register mapper with support for bitwise operation tracking

-**Only tested with repeated starts**

 Possible additions:
 * Write to file